nayamoss/Drawing-Application/README.md

 # Drawing-Application
-This is a project done during a JQuery course on teamtreehouse.com
+This Drawing Application is using JQuery, html, and css.
+This is a project done during a JQuery course on teamtreehouse.com.